The Arctic and Antarctica

 The Southern Ocean

 The recently designated Southern Ocean envelops the continent of Antarctica and is the fourth largest ocean in the world.
-Formerly the Southern Ocean was a traditional mariner's term, but the name was made official by the International Hydrographic Organization external link in 2000.
+Formerly the Southern Ocean was a traditional mariner's term, but the name was made official by the International Hydrographic Organization in 2000.
 The Southern Ocean was previously considered by non-mariners to be the location where the Atlantic, Pacific, and Indian Oceans stretched to Antarctica.

 The Antarctic Divergence is where the east to west drift moves waters closest to the continent in a westerly direction.
 Westerly winds that work most of the year also move water that is further away from the continent in what is called the West-Wind Drift.
 The Coriolis Effect sends waters off to the left in the Southern Hemisphere.
 The Antarctic Divergence is created when the East-Wind Drift moves masses towards Antarctica while the West-Wind Drift moves them away.